Pregnancy and Old Wives Tales- Debunked!

 - You Need Boiling Water Nearby During Childbirth

 Fact or fiction?
-In reality no one is really sure WHY midwives used to order the husbands to get boiling water.
+In reality, no one is sure WHY midwives used to order the husbands to get boiling water.
 Some think it was just a ploy to get the husbands out of the room during tense times of labor.
-Others speculate that it was an effort to make sure the few tools that were used, were properly sterilized.
-Along the same lines some believe that it was a way to keep the tools used at room temperature instead of letting them get cold.
-Today there is little, if no need to have boiling water nearby during childbirth.
+Others speculate that it was an effort to make sure the few tools that were used were adequately sterilized.
+Along the same lines, some believe that it was a way to keep the tools used at room temperature instead of letting them get cold.
+Today there is little if no need to have boiling water nearby during childbirth.

 - If You Have Heartburn During Pregnancy Your Baby Has A Lot of Hair

 Because of there being less room in your stomach since there is a baby growing and pushing on it, heartburn is extremely common during those nine months.
 There is no proof or reason to believe that having heartburn is a sign of a baby being born with a head full of hair.